MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-using.md

      * Your query
      * The query results (table or chart)
      * The connection details for the Kusto cluster and database
-     * A link that will rerun the query automatically
+     * A link that reruns the query automatically

 1. Paste the contents of the clipboard into a new email message.